rakunlabs/chore/docs/info/intro.md

 `toString` convert byte to string
 `sleep` parameter such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+A json/yaml entries automatically converting to the object not need to convert and not need to convert back to string.
+Functions just for corner cases not need to use.

+Input entry could be more than one, that mean you can connect more than one node to script node and it run on last entry comes.

+Use defination as `function main(input1, input2, input3)` to get more entry values.

 #### INPUT

 Bytes from previous nodes.
 Input count can be set when adding to flow.